-William F. Blue, Jr., age 57, is Chairman of the Board of The Hopeway Foundation in Charlotte, North Carolina.
+William F. Blue, Jr., age 61, is Chairman of the Board of The Hopeway Foundation in Charlotte, North Carolina.
 From 2008 until his retirement in 2014, he served as Vice Chairman of Investment Banking and Capital Markets, part of Wells Fargo Securities, LLC, in Charlotte.
-Throughout his 28-year investment banking career, he represented foreign and domestic corporations in financing and advisory assignments, including acquisitions, divestitures, recapitalizations, fairness opinions, and public and private equity and debt offerings.
+Throughout his 29-year investment banking career, he represented foreign and domestic corporations in financing and advisory assignments, including acquisitions, divestitures, recapitalizations, fairness opinions, and public and private equity and debt offerings.
 From 1998 until 2008, Mr. Blue served as group head of the Wachovia Consumer and Retail Investment Banking group.
 Before joining Wachovia, he was a managing director in the Mergers and Acquisitions group of NationsBanc Montgomery Securities, the predecessor firm to Banc of America Securities.
-Mr. Blue is a member of the Company's Audit Committee, Compensation Committee and Executive Committee.
+Mr. Blue is a member of the Company's Audit Committee, Executive Committee and Compensation Committee.
 He has been a director of the Company since October 2014.

-Charles E. Brock, age 51, is the President and Chief Executive Officer of Launch Tennessee, a public-private partnership, focused on the development of high-growth companies in Tennessee.
+Charles E. Brock, age 55, is the owner of Brock Partnerships, an entrepreneurial advisory and investment firm.
+From 2013-2018, Mr. Brock served as President and Chief Executive Officer of Launch Tennessee, a public-private partnership, focused on the development of high-growth companies in Tennessee.
 Previously, he served as the Executive Entrepreneur of The Company Lab, a Chattanooga organization that serves as "the Front Door for Entrepreneurs" in Southeast Tennessee and one of Launch Tennessee's regional accelerators.
 Mr. Brock was a founding partner of the Chattanooga Renaissance Fund, a locally based angel investment group.
-Mr. Brock also serves as a director of Four Bridges Capital Advisors, a Chattanooga based boutique investment bank as well as director of CapitalMark Bank and Trust.
-Mr. Brock is a member of the Company's Audit Committee and a member of the Company's Nominations and Corporate Governance Committee.
+Mr. Brock also serves as a director of Four Bridges Capital Advisors, a Chattanooga based boutique investment bank as well as director of Pinnacle Financial Partners.
+Mr. Brock is a member of the Company's Audit Committee and a member of the Company's Nominating and Corporate Governance Committee.
 He has been a director of the Company since 2012.

-Daniel K. Frierson, age 74, is Chairman of the Board of the Company, a position he has held since 1987.
+Daniel K. Frierson, age 78, is Chairman of the Board of the Company, a position he has held since 1987.
 He also has been Chief Executive Officer of the Company since 1980 and a director of the Company since 1973.
-Mr. Frierson is Chairman of the Company's Executive Committee.
-Mr. Frierson is currently Chairman of The Carpet and Rug Institute.
-Mr. Frierson serves as a director of Astec Industries, Inc., a manufacturer of specialized equipment for building and restoring the world's infrastructure headquartered in Chattanooga, Tennessee, and Louisiana-Pacific Corporation, a manufacturer and distributor of building materials headquartered in Nashville.
-Tennessee.
+Mr. Frierson serves as a director of Astec Industries, Inc., a manufacturer of specialized equipment for building and restoring the world's infrastructure headquartered in Chattanooga, Tennessee, and Printpack, Inc., a world leading Flexible Packaging Company, headquartered in Atlanta, Georgia.
+Mr. Frierson is Chairman of the Executive Committee.

-D. Kennedy Frierson, Jr., age 49, is Chief Operating Officer of the Company, a position he has held since 2009.
+D. Kennedy Frierson, Jr., age 53, is Chief Operating Officer of the Company, a position he has held since 2009.
 He has been President of Masland Residential, General Manager of Dixie Home, President of Bretlin as well as various other positions in operations, sales and senior management of the Company since 1998.
 He has been a director of the Company since 2012.